scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 The real-world-data group is about the use of Clojure for data and science problems.

 ## Schedule
-The group will start meeting regularly on Fridays (hour TBD), starting from March 15th, 2024.
+The group will start meeting regularly on Fridays, 17:00 [UTC time zone](https://time.is/utc).

+* March 22th, 2024 - an event will be announced soon

 ## Goal
 This group is a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.